specs-feup/LAT-Lara-Autotuning-Tool/README.md

  - `elementIndex` - The position of the next element to return, if `elementIndex > elements.size`.
 The default is 0.

 ##### Methods
- - `LatVarList(name, elements)` - Constructor, elements is optional and can be changed through the property.
+ - `LatVarList(name, elements, type)` - Constructor, elements is optional and can be changed through the property.

 ---